SanForSch/sanforsch/Readme.md

-# 👋 Welcome to IchsanCh's Second GitHub Account
+# 👋 Welcome to SanForSch GitHub Account

 Hi there!
-This is the **second GitHub account** of Ichsan Ch.
+This is the **second GitHub account** of IchsanCh.

 I use this account for:
 - Experiments 🧪